MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/warning-failure-times-incorrect-sla.md

 ---
-title: Warning and failure duration times are wrong for SLA
+title: Warning and failure duration times are wrong for SLA in Dynamics 365 Customer Service
-description: Provides a resolution for the issue where the SLA warning and failure duration times are incorrect. ms.reviewer: sdas ms.author: ankugupta ms.date: 08/07/2023
+description: Provides a resolution for the issue where the SLA warning and failure duration times are incorrect in Microsoft Dynamics 365 Customer Service. ms.reviewer: sdas ms.author: ankugupta ms.date: 08/11/2023
 ---
 # Warning and failure duration times are incorrect for the SLA

 This article provides a resolution for the issue where the warning and failure timing calculations are incorrect.

-## Scenario 1: Some SLAs don't take into account daylight saving time for the warning and failure duration.
+## Scenario 1: Some SLAs don't take into account daylight saving time for the warning and failure duration

 This issue may occur when warning and failure duration times don't consider daylight saving time for the service-level agreement (SLA) in Omnichannel for Customer Service.